Meet the people who are behind the writing workshops, outreach programmes and operations at Fighting Words.

 Sara has over 20 years’ experience in volunteer management, operations and human resources in the nonprofit sector in Ireland.
 Originally from Connecticut in the United States, Sara joined Fighting Words in 2009.
 She oversees the volunteer programme, communications and provides operational support to all Fighting Words locations.

-Her favourite word is translucent.
+Her favourite word is firecracker.

 Graduating from Maynooth University with a BA in English and Sociology, she continued to complete her MA in Children's and Young Adult Literature in Dublin City University.
 Pierina is a strong believer in the power of imaginations as she loves to journey through many fictional worlds via books and the wonderful stories created at Fighting Words.
 She is dedicated to giving everyone the opportunity to have their voices heard, especially young people.

 Her favourite word is blurb - try saying it fast at least ten times!

 Mark has worked with children and young people both professionally and as a volunteer for over ten years.
 He has been involved with Fighting Words since 2014, having always been drawn towards anything related to words and creativity and he hasn’t looked back since.

 Mark graduated from Trinity College Dublin with a degree in French and Philosophy and then completed a master’s degree in Cognitive Science to find out where imagination comes from.
 He still doesn’t know the answer to that question but is having a whale of time searching.
 When he isn’t reading, scribbling in a notebook or working with groups of writers you’ll find Mark outside, either in the woods or in the sea.